 You can wear a veil with your hair down, although I won’t lie to you, it is the hardest way to secure it as there’s not really anything there for the comb to grab on to.
 Having your hair half-up-half-down would be slightly easier, but either way, you’d need to secure the comb into the hair with Kirby grips.
 For this to work, you need to make sure the veil you purchase has a metal comb.
 A comb with plastic teeth would snap when you attempt to grip it in.

 Nylon tulle melts instantly above a certain temperature.
 And since you’ve no way of testing for that temperature on your one and only veil, you just can’t risk it.
 As veil makers, we do use an iron here at the studio, but we have rigorously tested for the maximum temperature our tulle can stand.
-And as your veil is steamed and crease-free directly before it goes in its box, a simple steam should be all you need anyway.
+And as your veil is steamed and crease-free directly before it goes in its box, it should only have very light creasing when you open it.

-There are a few different types of wedding veils.
+There are a few different wedding veil styles.
 Some examples of these are shown below.

 - Angel Cut

 - Skull cap

 The most popular wedding veil styles by far would be the simple one or two layer veil.
 This is your classic, traditional veil.
 All of the other options are designed to create slightly different shapes and looks and are a more alternative option.

 Read more about the different types of veils here: 9 Beautiful Wedding Veil Styles You Should Know About

 13. Should your headpiece be attached to your veil?

 These days it’s much more common for them to be separate pieces.
 That way, if you want to remove your veil later on for the reception so you can boogie on down, you still have a pretty hair accessory in place.